alifsyz/JCDS2504-Module-1-Capstone_Project/README.md

-# Simple CRUD program for an automotive parts store
+# Simple CRUD program for an Automotive Parts Store
 ## CRUD is short for Create, Read, Update, and Delete.
 It can be found in many different bussiness applications and is essential to many.
 ## Context: Small to medium spareparts shop, used for parts purchasing (operated by Cashier) or inventory management (operated by Stockist)
 ## Part attributes: